 Your software won’t manage your accounts or do your bookkeeping.
 While it can simplify your costs and automate invoices, for example, an accounting app won’t take care of your tax responsibilities.

-Every self-employed person would love to have an app or something that automatically organises and files their end of year company accounts for them.
+Every self-employed person would love to have an app or something that automatically organises and files their end-of-year company accounts for them.
 While AI (artificial intelligence) may offer hope of that technology existing in future, for now, you still need an accountant for this.

 It’s the same with preparing your self-assessment tax return, quarterly VAT payments or Corporation Tax bill.
 Using an accounting app only offers you guidance – it can give you a tax estimate and streamline your personal and business accounts, which in turn can make things easier.
-However, a specialist contractor accountant will know how to prepare and organise your accounts, ensure all of the information is correct, and even submit your tax returns to HMRC on your behalf.
+However, a specialist accountant will know how to prepare and organise your accounts, ensure all of the information is correct, and even submit your tax returns to HMRC on your behalf.